joiiiiiiiiiiii/GettingAndCleaningDataCourseProject/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-This is the repo for the final project for Getting and Cleaning Data Course.

-    run_analysis.R The r script processes the data and generated the required tidy dataset for submission. submit.txt The text file contains the required tidy dataset for submission.
-    UCI HAR Dataset This folder contains the input data, which downloads from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.